-Located in the state of Alabama, Huntsville is a moderately-sized city with a population of 188,973 residents.
-Not a fan of sitting in traffic?
-One big advantage of living in Huntsville is the reasonable commute times to work.
-With an average one way commute time of 19 minutes, getting to work is faster than the national average of 26 minutes.
+Located in the state of Alabama, Huntsville is a medium-sized city with a population of 188,973 residents.
+If you are not a fan of long commutes, you will enjoy living in Huntsville.
+With average one way commute time of only 19 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are available, most people will need to know if the real estate in Huntsville is actually affordable.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Huntsville.
+Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Huntsville are affordable.
 The median home price for Huntsville homes is $168,900, which is 31.4% higher than the Alabama average.
 If we take a closer look at the affordability of homes in Huntsville, we’ll see that the home price to income ratio is 3.3, which is 13.8% higher than the Alabama average.

 |Average one way commute||19min||25min||26min|